 Is affiliate marketing without a website possible?

 In short, yes.
-Affiliate marketing is definitely possible without a website.
+It’s definitely possible to start affiliate marketing without a website.
 In fact, there are different types of affiliate marketing, and although the one with a website is amongst the most popular, it’s most certainly not the only one.

 Making money with affiliate marketing has a simple process.
 First, you need to have an affiliate product to advertise.
 As the name suggests, you are not the owner of that product and you do not have to worry about the logistics behind the purchase or subscription.
 You are merely the messenger who spreads the outreach of the brand and gains a commission for certain completed actions.